 The National Science and Media Museum overlooks this six-acre urban park in the heart of Bradford.
-Part of a major city centre regeneration project, City Park boasts the largest water feature of any UK city.
-Its mirror pool consists of 100 fountains—one of which is capable of shooting water 100ft into the air—and can also be drained to create a beautifully lit event space with a capacity of 10,000.
+City Park’s Mirror Pool consists of 100 fountains—one of which can shoot water 100ft into the air—and is the largest water feature of any UK city.
+It can also be drained to create a beautifully lit event space with a capacity of 10,000.

 City of Film

 Following a successful bid by a consortium of local organisations, including this museum, Bradford was announced as the world’s first UNESCO City of Film in June 2009.
-The city was recognised for its rich film heritage, its inspirational movie locations, and its celebration of the moving image through festivals, events and learning.
+The city was recognised for its rich film heritage, inspirational movie locations, and festivals, events and learning celebrating the moving image.

 Just off City Park, this free photography gallery aims to show contemporary photography that gets you looking, thinking and talking.
-Recent exhibitions have included work by Peter Mitchell, Syd Shelton and Maud Sulter.
 There's also a diverse education and events programme.

 Opposite the museum is the beautiful Alhambra Theatre.
-Regarded as the North's premier touring venue, the Alhambra hosts the best in large-scale entertainment, from ballet and opera to variety and comedy, musicals, drama and panto.
-With a wide programme, there's something for everyone.
+Regarded as the North's premier touring venue, the Alhambra hosts the best in large-scale entertainment, from ballet and opera to variety and comedy, musicals, drama and panto—there's something for everyone.

 If you're coming to the city, you need to check out Visit Bradford—the official tourist information website for Bradford and the surrounding area.
 Find out what you should see and do, including local attractions, events and festivals.
 You can also download free guides and find accommodation.